-The planter beds have a bunch of different designs, but for the most part, they require a drainage system, a mist system, and a way to keep the roots separated from the plant itself.
-Beginners will want to stray away from this style of planting as it is fairly complicated to set up properly.
-One requires a broad understanding of how cannabis plants grow and will need a hefty budget to keep this system going in comparison to the traditional growing methods.
-The mist based system needs to be runing 24/7, so if there are power outages, pumps that break, of nozzles that clog, this could offset the potential growth.
-All of the continuous maintenance and costs involved makes aeroponics designed for the advanced grower.
+There are many different designs for these beds, but in general they require a drainage system, a mist system, and a way of keeping the roots separate from the plants themselves.
+Beginners will want to stay away from this style of growing, as it is fairly complicated to set up properly.
+You need a broad understanding of how cannabis plants grow, as well as a hefty budget.
+The mist-based system needs to be running 24/7, and so power outages, pump failures, or clogged nozzles can interfere with growth.
+All of the continuous maintenance and costs make aeroponics a method for the advanced grower.

-Despite the few potential downsides, this method allows the cannabis roots to be exposed to oxygen for the whole growth cycle, with nutrients also being directly in contact, and this environment is what causes the plants to thrive.
+Despite these potential downsides, an aeroponics system allows cannabis roots to be exposed to oxygen for the whole growth cycle, and to have direct contact with nutrients.
+This environment is what causes plants to thrive.